Studies & Opinions

 -

-control.
-Thus, they unjustifiably place more value on a “human
+they control.
+Thus, they unjustifiably place more value on

 -